Maelstromeous/crazyclock/README.md

 # CrazyClock!
-This project is to track the amount of time between two love birds meeting each other next.
+This project is to track the amount of time between two love birds meeting each other next!
 It brings a whole new level to clock watching!

 ## Technologies
 - [Nuxt 3](https://nuxt.com/docs/getting-started/introduction) - Frontend framework.